NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 *   Carbon dioxide
 *   Oxygen

+Water

+The largest component of plasma, making up approximately 90-92% of its composition.

+## Proteins

+Plasma contains a variety of proteins, including albumin, globulins, and fibrinogen.
+These proteins play essential roles in maintaining osmotic pressure, transporting substances, and aiding in blood clotting.

+## Electrolytes

+Plasma contains various electrolytes such as sodium, potassium, chloride, calcium, and bicarbonate ions.
+These ions are crucial for maintaining the body's pH balance and conducting electrical impulses.

+## Nutrients

+Plasma carries essential nutrients like glucose (sugar), amino acids, lipids (fats), vitamins, and minerals.
+These nutrients are transported to different cells and tissues throughout the body.

+## Waste Products

+Metabolic waste products, such as urea, creatinine, bilirubin, and lactic acid, are also present in plasma.
+They are the byproducts of cellular metabolism and are eventually eliminated from the body.

+## Hormones

+Plasma transports hormones produced by various glands and organs.
+Hormones are chemical messengers that regulate various physiological processes in the body.

+## Gases

+Oxygen and carbon dioxide gases are dissolved in plasma.
+Oxygen is transported from the lungs to tissues, while carbon dioxide is carried from tissues back to the lungs for elimination.

 ### Water

 [Plasma consists 95% of water](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=13).
 Is water something that Jehovah’s witnesses can not ingest or inject into their bodies?
 Definitely not.
 You’d die within days without water.